Drangleic

 His Majesty had a queen… She was extremely beautiful… Her Highness came from a foreign country once… By herself… She told the King of the coming crisis… of the country of giants… beyond the sea… The king crossed the sea… and triumphed against the giants… together with Her Highness…

-Club of the giants that raided Drangleig.
+Club of the giants that raided Drangleic.
 Its original construction is just affixing a rock to a fallen tree, but it exhibits formidable might.

-The King of Drangleig, Vanclad, turned soldiers north to subjugate the giants that possessed mighty souls in accordance with the counsel of the queen, Dunashandra.
+The King of Drangleic, Vanclad, turned soldiers north to subjugate the giants that possessed mighty souls in accordance with the counsel of the queen, Dunashandra.

 According to Drummond’s Japanese dialogue, it was the king who committed atrocities against the giants, not just the kingdom.
 From this, we can infer that he conducted this preemptive war more like a beast hunt.
-The unexpected country was raided, its people brutally killed or captured like animals, only for his forces to pull out once they believed the threat pacified.
-There was no treaty or armistice.
-It was wholesale slaughter bordering on genocide.
-Once again, the fair and just king forewent his righteous instinct, and once again, all in order to appeal to the woman he loved.
-Then, after returning home with his prisoners of war, Vendrick immediately had the giants — specifically their souls — used to fashion massive stone golems, presumably by his brother.
+The unexpected country was raided, its people brutally killed or captured like animals, only for his forces to pull out once they believed the threat pacified — the image of these alien captives brought back on their ships seeming to inspire vessels for hauling prisoners to the Lost Bastille.
+Once again, the fair and just king forewent his righteous instinct, and once again, all in order to appeal to one woman.
+And after returning home with his prisoners, Vendrick had the giants — specifically their souls — used to fashion massive stone golems.
 And as their first order of business, these enslaved souls were tasked with constructing Drangleic Castle in a show of their master’s affection for his new wife.
+We see this in the finished product, the golems incorporated into the castle’s various mechanisms, though requiring additional souls for power after such prolonged inactivity.

 Once, my King crossed the sea and invaded the giants’ country.
 And then he brought back “something” from there.
 Since then, I hear those golems have been born in this country.